glitchdotcom/hyperweb-init/README.md

 # HyperWeb init

-...
-Inits a HyperWeb with Express and file support
+A quick, simple way to start an Express project with fancy language support

 Init ✨